bernier-db/grav-json-site/README.md

 # Json Site Plugin

-The ** Json Site** Plugin is for [Grav CMS](http://github.com/getgrav/grav).
+The **Json Site** Plugin is for [Grav CMS](http://github.com/getgrav/grav).
 Force rendering of jpages as json

-_This plugin is  mainly a simplified version of  [https://github.com/btopro/page-as-data](https://github.com/btopro/page-as-data) _.
+_This plugin is  mainly a simplified version of  [https://github.com/btopro/page-as-data](https://github.com/btopro/page-as-data)_.
 Please have a look at it fif you need more than json types.

 ## Installation